ManthanUgemuge/Simple-Calculator/README.md

 # SimpleCalculator
- Simple Calculator with Help of Basic HTML and CSS using Onclick Event of HTML DOM
+ Simple Calculator with Help of Basic HTML and CSS using Onclick Event of HTML DOM.

 ## Tech Stacks Used